EMPOWERING Creativity

 Week 1

-This week is all about getting to know the students, setting up class rules, and laying out how the class will run.
+I get to know the students, set up class rules, and lay out how the class will run.

-It is incredibly important to empower the students to showcase their creativity.
-I start that from day one by letting them set the class rules.
+From day one, I empower the students to showcase their creativity by letting them set the class rules.
 Here are some past examples of rules.

 Weeks 2-6

-These are the weeks that I am the most hands-on.
-I use past designs I made from designing six shows to teach the students how they can utilize different types of makeup, including:
+I use past designs I made to teach the students how they can utilize different types of makeup, including:

 Basic stage makeup